EricGebhart/EricGebhart/README.md

 I´ve been programming a very long time now.
 More than 40 years.
-A great amount of the code I have written is proprietary and not viewable.
-I have written many tools, debuggers, and development tools, etc.
+I know many languages with C being the most dominant in all of that time.
+In that time I was an entrepreneur, Unix tool master, database designer and admin, systems architect, framework creator, development system builder, GUI builder, and on and on.
+As a contract programmer I have helped to build many large enterprise level applications and services across many domains, health care, Insurance, manufacturing, distribution, finance, power, telephony, publishing, geology, geography, statistics, marketing.

-I have designed and built databases, frameworks and the large complex systems that need them.
-At SAS I was responsible for many 100´s of 1000´s of lines of code.
+I was more than fullstack in a time when that term did not yet exist.
+I spent 17 years at SAS where I was responsible for many 100´s of 1000´s of lines of code.
 My strongest skills are Architecture and systems design.
 I´m good at the big picture.
-I´ve done all sorts of databases, object oriented programming, functional programming.
+I´ve done all sorts of databases, sql, no sql, object oriented programming and functional programming.

 I´ve taught programming in various languages including my own.
+I am an accomplished public speaker.
 The last decade I have been programming in functional languages like Clojure which I love, and Haskell, mostly for my Xmonad configuration.
-Recently I wrote the SPR language on top of python as an answer to a problem I was solving.
-The end result is a quite nice functional language, which leverages python libraries directly and simply.
+Recently I wrote the SPR language on top of python as an answer to a problem I was solving for a client.
+I let the language evolve naturally, only adding to it as necessary, and only if the addition was simple.
+The end result is a quite nice self documenting functional language with less syntax than lisp which leverages python libraries directly and simply.
 I´ve written a fair amount of lisp, and lisp languages which I find fascinating to create.
+Clojure and it´s spin offs are by far my favorite.

 I´ve been an Arch linux, Xmonad user for many years and I´ve written a lot of emacs lisp.
 Emacs is the best vi emulator anywhere.

 Note: My activity in 2021 was quite low because I had very poor vision for most of the year from cataracts which have now been corrected.